 |Years Coached||Record||Win %||Playoff record||Playoff win %|

 Forrest Gregg was a football coach in the National Football League (NFL) from 1969 to 1987, finishing his career as the head coach of the Green Bay Packers.
 Over his fifteen years of coaching his teams compiled a cumulative win/loss record of 95-121-2.
 During his career he was a head coach for eleven seasons, first with the Cleveland Browns.
 He led the Browns for three seasons, compiling a record of 18-24-0.
+He resigned from the Browns on Wednesday, December 14, 1977.
 His next head coaching stint was with the Cincinnati Bengals from 1980 to 1983, as he led the team to a 32-25-0 record.
 His third head coach placement began in 1984 with the Green Bay Packers.
 He coached them for four seasons and the team had a 25-37-1 record during his tenure.
 During his entire head coaching career, his three teams combined for a record of 75-86-1 across eleven seasons including going 2-2-0 in the playoffs.

 Gregg was enshrined in the Pro Football Hall of Fame in 1977 after his playing career.

 Gregg won the NFL's Coach of the Year award in 1976 after guiding the Browns to a 9-5-0 record and a 6-win improvement over the previous season.
 During the 1981 season as the head coach of the Cincinnati Bengals he coached Ken Anderson to the Most Valuable Player, AP Offensive Player of the Year, and Comeback Player of the Year.